rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 - v0.3.10

 All the `@rsvim/types@v0.2.x` npm packages will be compatible with `rsvim@v0.2.x` cargo crates.
 All the `@rsvim/types@v0.3.x` npm packages will be compatible with `rsvim@v0.3.x` cargo crates.

+Usually npm package can have a higher release frequency than cargo crate.